chloroken/eve-min/README.md

 A client-switcher for [EVE Online](https://www.eveonline.com/) designed to fully-utilize the EVE client's throttling mechanics by minimizing inactive windows.
 This is a replacement for [EVE-O Preview](https://github.com/Proopai/eve-o-preview)'s keybound client-switching for those who use "minimize inactive clients" for the performance bump, but don't use the thumbnail preview function.

+**NOTE: **This tool is not against EVE's ToS because it strictly switches windows.
+No actions are entered into the client.

 # Performance Increase

 Many players believe that if a window is out of focus or in another virtual desktop/workspace, it's throttled.
 But, if a window is out of focus but **not minimized**, it will still consume resources.
 Without minimizing (5 clients, max graphics), I see this message on the in-game FPS window when switching, and use over 90% of the GPU: